ankurk91/laravel-bundler/README.md

 * PostCSS loader with `autoprefixer` and `cssnano`
 * Font and image files handling
 * HMR support, even for CSS :fire:
-* Extract all css to a separate file
+* Extract all css to a separate file (based on entry)
 * Extract all vendor js to a separate file
 * Clean output directories before build
 * `mix-manifest.json` compatible with Laravel's `mix()` helper